groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-Visio Template XML File (.vtx) is a Microsoft Visio drawing template that is saved to disc in XML file format.
-The template is aimed to provide a file with basic settings that can be used to create multiple Visio files of the same settings.
+Represents a Visio Template XML File (.vtx), which is a Microsoft Visio drawing template saved to disk in XML file format.
+The template provides basic settings for creating multiple Visio files with the same settings.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/image/vtx